Recommended Hardware for Lightroom:

 Because of how inconsistent those lists can be, we've taken the time to perform testing to determine what hardware runs Lightroom the best.
 Based on this testing, we have come up with our own list of recommended hardware for Lightroom.

 The processor (or CPU) is one of the most important pieces of a Lightroom Workstation.
 While many other parts of the system impact performance to some degree, the CPU is the core piece of hardware that is a part of absolutely anything and everything you do in Lightroom.
 Choosing the right CPU is often the most difficult part of configuring a workstation, but we have done extensive in-house testing to narrow down the hundreds of options to just a handful of CPUs that we feel is the best for the majority of Lightroom users.

 For most users, the Intel Core i7 8700K 6 Core that is used in our General Lightroom Workstation is a terrific choice as it is not only affordable, but also the fastest currently available for most Lightroom tasks - especially those where you are actively interacting with the software.
 This includes things like scrolling through images and applying effects to individual images.
 However, if you tend to work with a large number of images at once and find yourself constantly waiting on previews to generate or images to export, there can be a significant performance gain with one of the more expensive Core i7/i9 CPUs found on our Export Optimized Workstation.
-The Intel Core i7 7820X 8 core is only a few hundred dollars more than the Core i7 8700K, but it should be about 25% faster for these tasks.
-For an even higher performance gain when exporting and generating previews, the Intel Core i9 7900X 10 Core or even the Intel Core i9 7940X 14 core will be 33-37% faster than the Core i7 8700K.
+The Intel Core i7 7820X 8 core is only a few hundred dollars more than the Core i7 8700K, but it should be 30-40% faster for these tasks.
+For an even higher performance gain when exporting and generating previews, the Intel Core i9 7900X 10 Core or even the Intel Core i9 7940X 14 core will be anywhere from 40% faster to more than twice as fast as the Core i7 8700K.